byterubpay/byterub-site/README.md

 ```

 ### 5. Build/Test
-Build your website using `jekyll serve` if it's not rebuilding automatically and test check the link to your entry is appearing on the alphabetical list of Moneropedia entries and that it leads to your entry when clicked.
-Test your Moneropedia entry in the browser and contact rehrar if there are any bugs.
+Build your website using `jekyll serve` if it's not rebuilding automatically and test check the link to your entry is appearing on the alphabetical list of ByteRubpedia entries and that it leads to your entry when clicked.
+Test your ByteRubpedia entry in the browser and contact rehrar if there are any bugs.

 ### 6. Submit Pull Request
 You're all done.
 Submit a PR and wait for it to be reviewed and merged.
 Be sure to make any changes if requested.